 This makes the most sense when you’re employable, earning a working wage, and/or willing to accept the risk.
 During this accumulation stage of life, stock options, even concentrated equity, can be a positive thing as you are not dependent upon this wealth to live your life.

 Retirement often comes with a change in thinking, primarily driven by the need to switch from accumulation of wealth (saving) to decumulation of wealth (spending).
-In the decumulation stage of life, wealth generation (concentrated equity) make take a back to seat to ideas such as asset allocation and diversification.
+In the decumulation stage of life, wealth generation (concentrated equity) may take a back to seat to ideas such as asset allocation and diversification.

 Furthermore, investment risk tolerance may change in retirement, leading to a desire to decrease expected volatility from the portfolio to make room for stable income generation.